InteractiveIE: Towards Assessing the Strength of Human-AI Collaboration in Improving the Performance of Information Extraction: UnsupervisedIE Methodology

-After embedding the questions, we use $K$-Means clustering algorithm to cluster the generated questions into $k$ groups.
-The goal is that each cluster can correspond to some slot type.
+After embedding the questions, we use two methods as described below to obtain the clusters.

-\paragraph{Slot Mapping Evaluation} Then we determine the \textit{representative questions} for each cluster.
-Based on cosine similarity among the questions, we select the ones which have the highest average similarity with other questions and choose top-$k$ questions.
-For each document, we consider the document specific questions having high cosine similarity with the mean embedding of clusters as \enquote{\textbf{representative}} questions of that cluster in the document, and treat the answers to those questions as predicted answers, and discard the other \enquote{\textbf{non-representative}} questions.
-We consider the gold slots as the relation types or role of entities which are annotated inside the documents.
-Based on representative questions per cluster, we generate the slot answers by choosing the gold slot based on nearest-neighbour fuzzy matching.
-Then we compare the predicted answers of the slot per document per cluster with the gold answers for that slot.
+\paragraph{A. Clustering with $k$-means} After clustering questions, we generate representative questions for each cluster (The goal is that each cluster can correspond to some slot type.
+Then we determine the representative questions for each cluster.
+Based on cosine similarity among the questions, we select the ones which have the highest average similarity with other questions and choose top-k questions.
+For each document, we consider the document specific questions having high cosine similarity with the mean embedding of clusters as “representative” questions of that cluster in the document.), get explanations/rationales behind each cluster and an abbreviated description for each cluster.
+Based on the questions present in each cluster, we prompt gpt3.5 (ChatGPT) to generate free-form explanations (both long and short/crisp) behind why those questions have been clustered together using prompt \ref{appendix:promptA}.